-When setting up Rasa Enterprise, you create users as follows:
+When setting up Rasa Enterprise, you can create users in the UI, or you can create users from within the Rasa Enterprise pod as follows:

 - Helm Chart

 manage_users.py script to create as many users as you want.

 These users will sign in with the username and password you created for them, and

 they can change their password any time they log in.

 New users are automatically created when they first sign in via single sign-on (SSO).

 By default, there are three user roles defined:

 tester.
 Admin users can customize these roles and